 Thoughtful Design and Additional Features

-Beyond basic functionality, modern stainless steel dish racks offer designs and features that enhance user experience:
+Modern stainless steel dish racks offer designs and features that enhance user experience:

 - Cutting Board Holders: Some racks include integrated slots for drying cutting boards, optimizing space.

-- Airflow Design: Racks designed with ample space between tines promote optimal airflow, allowing dishes to dry faster and more hygienically.
+- Airflow Design: Racks with ample space between tines promote optimal airflow, allowing dishes to dry faster and more hygienically.

-- Stability: Ensure the rack has sturdy construction, sidewalls, and non-slip feet to prevent wobbling or scratching your countertops.
+- Stability: Ensure the rack has sturdy construction, sidewalls, and non-slip feet to prevent wobbling or scratching countertops.

 Ease of Cleaning and Maintenance